Kunal-Jain7/shopsphere/README.md

 Github Cloud Functions Integration with github webhooks and slack integration.
-Test4 Completed.
+We are getting the slack notifications